 Graduate Assistantships, Scholarships, and Fellowships

 Graduate assistantships, scholarships, and fellowships are available in many departments/programs for full-time graduate students.
 For details, applicants should write to the department/program.
 Application for aid should be made on the application form for admission to graduate study.
 Awards are made on the basis of merit.
 Graduate assistants work on average twenty hours a week or less during the academic year or the summer depending upon the stipend awarded.
-They must satisfactorily carry out the duties assigned by their departments/program committees, must make satisfactory progress in their degree programs as defined by the College degree requirements and the regulations of their departments or program committees, and may not hold any other employment or appointment of a remunerative nature during the term of their assistantships without approval of the Dean of Graduate Studies and Research.
+They must satisfactorily carry out the duties assigned by their departments/program committees, must make satisfactory academic progress in their degree programs as defined by the Grading and Academic Progress section of the Graduate Arts & Sciences Catalog and by the requirements and milestones defined in the student’s graduate program’s section in the Graduate Arts & Sciences Catalog, and may not hold any other employment or appointment of a remunerative nature during the term of their assistantships without approval of the Dean of Graduate Studies and Research.
 Failure to comply with these conditions will lead to revocation of appointments.
-Approval from the Dean of Graduate Studies and Research for additional employment/appointment of a remunerative nature of no more than 9 additional hours per week, will be based on supporting written statements from the student's thesis/dissertation advisor and Director of Graduate Studies that the additional employment is not anticipated to adversely affect the student's progress toward the degree.
+Approval from the Dean of Graduate Studies and Research for additional employment/appointment of a remunerative nature of no more than 9 additional hours per week, will be based on supporting written statements from the student’s thesis/dissertation advisor and Director of Graduate Studies that the additional employment is not anticipated to adversely affect the student’s progress toward the degree.
 Such approval does not imply exemption by the Internal Revenue Service from Social Security and Medicare taxes.
 To ensure that their IRS status as students is maintained, students should consult the appropriate IRS documents and/or a tax advisor.
 It is the responsibility of international students to understand their visa restrictions before accepting on-campus or off-campus employment.

 Summer stipend or fellowship funds administered through the Office of Graduate Studies and Research will not be approved for payment to new domestic graduate students (i.e., domestic students who have not been previously enrolled in their W&M graduate program) during the summer sessions (approximately June 1 - August 1) unless the student has been officially admitted to the W&M graduate program for the summer and is enrolled in a W&M summer course for zero or more graduate credits.